From 6 April 2025: SMP £187.18/week

 How KIT Days Work

-• Completely voluntary — employer cannot require you to work
+• Completely voluntary — your employer cannot require you to work.

 Effective Uses for KIT Days